Katya Zamolodchikova: Podcasts

-She released her first book, Trixie and Katya's Guide to Modern Womanhood, on July 14, 2020.
-Published by Plume Books, it was co-written with fellow Drag Race contestant Mattel, debuting at number two on The New York Times Best Seller list for "Advice, How-To, and Miscellaneous".
+Writing and publishing

-In 2020, Katya and co-host Trixie Mattel launched the weekly podcast "The Bald and The Beautiful".
-In October Katya confirmed she would release her debut EP Vampire Fitness on November 13.
-In December, it was announced that Katya and Mattel would co-host the 10th Streamy Awards in Los Angeles.
+On July 14, 2020, McCook and Mattel released their first book together, Trixie and Katya's Guide to Modern Womanhood.
+Published by Plume Books, it debuted at number two on The New York Times Best Seller list in the "Advice, How-To, and Miscellaneous" category.

-In August 2021, Katya and Mattel launched a Substack advice newsletter, Gooped, which ran until July 2022.
+The following year, in August 2021, the pair launched the Substack advice newsletter Gooped, which ran for nearly a year before ending in July 2022.